Chinchillas come with some unique challenges.

 It takes you respecting your chinchilla’s space and moving at a speed with which it is comfortable.
 In the beginning, this is a very slow speed.

 In fact, I don’t even recommend letting your chinchilla out of the cage much in the first few weeks.

 All that needs to be happening during this warmup period is you interacting and speaking to your chinchilla from the opposite side of the cage bars.

-They can take their dust baths and remain inside their cage while they get used to all sights and smells around your home.
+It can even take its dust baths inside the cage, and simply remain there constantly, until it gets used to all the sights and smells around your home.

-It won’t take long for them to warm up to you, and it’s much better to take things slow and let your chinchilla move at a comfortable pace during this period.
+It won’t take long for it to warm up to you, and it’s much better to take things slow and let your chinchilla move at a comfortable pace during this period.